 Adrienne was the Queen of Sauces and the book has a strong focus on taking the mystery out of making a sauce.
 From a simple jus to beurre blanc and hollandaise, as well as the basics of stock and vinaigrette, you will have an insider’s guidance to all things sauce related.
 The recipes run the gamut from Jean Troisgros’ Steak with Spinach and Vinegar dressing, Adrienne’s own Squab with Morels, Frédy Girardet’s Passion Fruit Soufflé to the simpler, but no less delicious, Tomate Provençal, Pasta with Pesto and Scallops, and Moussaka.
 They reflect Adrienne’s belief that all food is good food if prepared properly.

 I hope the book also captures the camaraderie we shared – two unlikely friends, united in their love of cooking and eating the best food possible.
-I started writing the book when Adrienne developed a rare form of dementia – Primary Progressive Aphasia (PPA)– which robbed her of the ability to cook, speak or write.
+I started writing the book when Adrienne developed a rare form of dementia – Frontotemporal Degeneration (FTD)– which robbed her of the ability to cook, speak or write.
 I realized that I would no longer be able to communicate with my cooking mentor and so I began gathering together all of her recipes and stories.
-A share of the proceeds from the sale of the book is being donated to The Association for Frontotemporal Degeneration, (The AFTD), to fund research into finding a cure for PPA.
-You can help me support The AFTD by making your own donation in Adrienne’s name.
+A share of the proceeds from the sale of the book is being donated to The Association for Frontotemporal Degeneration, (The AFTD), to fund research into finding a cure for FTD and support patients and caregivers.
+You can help support The AFTD by making your own donation in Adrienne’s name.